dinkerkis/insta_gallery/README.md

 ## Getting Started

+## iOS Target

+This package will work for iOS 13 or later versions.

 ## iOS plist config

 Because the album is a privacy privilege, you need user permission to access it.
 You must to modify the Info.plist file in Runner project.